 By being interested in them, calling them by name and being a good listener, you’ll build a good experience, and you’ll be one of those people that is pleasant to talk to.
 Many people are very self-absorbed, so by taking the time and effort to think ofÂ your client first you’ll really make yourself stand out.

-The fact is, people like people like themselves.
+The fact is, people like themselves.
 We tend to relate to people who are similar to us.
 Synchronization is when people find themselves on the same â€˜wavelength’. Â It is basically just matching your tone and/or communication style to match theirs, similar to how you would follow the house rules if you were a guest in someone else’s home.
 When communicating long-distance, there are three different areas that you can practice synchronization in:

 1. Tone of voice